collective/sc.pfg.brazilianfields/sc/pfg/brazilianfields/README.txt

 Overview
 --------

-sc.pfg.brazilianfields is a product that aims to provide Brazil-specific fields for use with PloneFormGen
+A homage to Brazilian bureaucracy, sc.pfg.brazilianfields aims to provide Brazil-specific fields for use with PloneFormGen

 Requirements